Ladies and gentlemen, Bo Snerdley is my boss today.

 And I can't recall any.

-Last I uh heard, the uh the only job sector that showed growth was government employees.
+Last I heard, the only job sector that showed growth was government employees.

-Speaking of layoffs, Citigroup, Citigroup gonna shed another 53,000 jobs in the coming quarters as the banking giant struggles to steady itself after suffering massive losses from deteriorating debt.
+Speaking of layoffs, Citigroup, Citigroup going to shed another 53,000 jobs in the coming quarters as the banking giant struggles to steady itself after suffering massive losses from deteriorating debt.

 Robert Rubin.

-The first sixty days of a presidency are so important, and that's why you hear Rush Lindball saying these things on the radio.
+And that's why you hear Rush Lindbaugh saying these things on the radio.

-It's why they're passing a baton to him, hoping that it's so heavy that he's got so much on his plate in that starting gate that he can't help but stumble.
+It's why they're passing a baton to him, hoping that it's so heavy, that he's got so much on his plate in that starting date that he can't help but stumble.

 And they know that that sets the tone for the rest of the administration.

-Now, what she's saying, they're not she's not talking about them passing the baton to me.
+Now, what she's saying, she's not talking about them passing the baton to me.

 She means to Obama.